axiom-data-science/portal-docs/index.rst

 	The |title| integrates regional, national, and global real-time (past 4-hours) data across the IOOS enterprise.
 Data from observing systems operated by IOOS Regional Associations and local data providers within these regional footprints can be viewed and downloaded through this map.

-.. only:: not ioos not ooi

-test 1
-	not ioos not ooi

-.. only:: not ioos
-.. only:: not ooi

-test 2
-	not ioos
-	not ooi

-.. only:: not ioos and not ooi

-test 3
-	not ioos and not ooi

-.. only:: not ioos and ooi

-test 4
-	not ioos and ooi

 .. only:: not ioos

 	The |title| integrates datasets from many different sources.
 You can search or browse real-time conditions, operational and research forecasts, satellite observations, and other spatially referenced datasets that describe the regional biological, chemical, and physical characteristics.